ackoujens/coder-log/_posts/2016-09-28-welcome-to-jekyll.md

 ---
 [https://jekyllrb.com/]

-Jekyll can be great when you familiarise yourself with it's pros and cons.
+Jekyll can be great when you familiarize yourself with it's pros and cons.
 Also when you are not making a website which is in need of a complicated CMS, this is your ticket to heaven.
 The point is really that Jekyll will tend to be loved by people who like it simple.

 When you think of a simple web framework, mostly you'll cross out the word database in your head.
 This is really **not the case** though.
 Jekyll stands strong in being a web framework which is using a static style of a database.
 This way you can maintain a simple blog, catalog or any other crazy ideas you can come up with.

 If that doesn't convince you to use Jekyll, I know what does.